 Approximately 80% of Lusaka’s residents live in shantytowns, known as compounds, on the outskirts of the city.

-The unit of currency is the Kwacha (approx 18 ZK = 1 $).
+The official currency of Zambia is the Zambian Kwacha.
 The Kwacha is a convertible currency, though cash dollars can sometimes be scarce.
 The rate of exchange has remained stable for the past few years, though in previous years it has moved considerably over short periods of time.
 There are bureau de changes available for converting currency which generally give a better rate than the banks.

 Credit Cards and Debit Cards are widely accepted in hotels, restaurants, travel agents and in some of the larger shops.